Wu Zetian, the only female emperor in Chinese history, has been a figure of fascination and controversy for over a millennium.

 One of her most notable accomplishments was the implementation of economic reforms that helped stimulate growth and development in the Tang Dynasty.

-She lowered taxes, increased the money supply, and promoted trade and commerce both within China and with other nations.
+She restructured the taxation system, increased the money supply, and promoted trade within China and abroad.

-These policies led to increased economic activity and greater prosperity for the Chinese people.
+These policies stimulated economic activity and brought greater prosperity to the Chinese people.

 Wu was also a skilled military strategist and oversaw several successful military campaigns during her reign.